ocropus-archive/DUP-ocropy/models/README.md

-You find the official two and more existing models listed in the wiki:
+You can find a list of available pre-trained models for ocropy here:

 https://github.com/tmbdev/ocropy/wiki/Models